bltavares/vagrant-baseline/README.md

 ### Skip setting ZSH as the default shell

 To skip setting zsh as the default shell for your user, change the option under _puppet/config.yaml_.

+### Working with multiple VMs

+Vagrant's configuration allows you to either use a single vm environments or use multiple.
+Sometimes you want to try out some other stack while still keeping the current one you are using.
+Or test networking with different stacks.
+Toggling the enviroment variable use_default_box, baseline will allow you to bootstrap multiple machines or a single machine.

+    host_name=nodejs use_default_box=false vagrant up
+    host_name=nodejs use_default_box=false vagrant ssh
+    host_name=nodots-mongo use_default_box=false vagrant up
+    host_name=nodots-mongo use_default_box=false vagrant destroy
+    host_name=nodejs use_default_box=false vagrant destroy

 ---